A baby’s birth is a life-changing event. Not only does a little human being give their first breath, but a woman becomes a mother.

 - Remember you fall pregnant to have a baby, not to have a perfect birth.

-- Debrief, talk to someone you trust, write it all down.
-It’s important to acknowledge your emotions, as negative feelings over your birth will also influence how you feel about yourself as a mother and may lead to postnatal depression.
+- It’s important to acknowledge your emotions, as negative feelings over your birth will also influence how you feel about yourself as a mother and may lead to postnatal depression.

-- Most babies born after interventive births are able to successfully breastfeed.
-So do not obsess if this has happened.
+- Do not obsess over things you cannot change.
 With a bit of patience, most problems potentially caused by birth can be overcome.

 - Skin-to-skin contact and baby massage can help baby cope with any birth trauma.